 4 – Pharmacy System

 Figure 2.
-Example of Episode of Care/Encounter and Various Health Information Systems (Technical Actors) Involved in Documenting Clinical Pathway.
+Example of Episode of Care/Encounter and Various Health Information Systems (Technical Actors) Involved in Documenting Clinical Pathway – TO BE UPDATED

-Use Case A1.2 Record is closed as complete within a specific time period post patient discharge [1, p.40]. completion of the episode of care/encounter.
+Use Case A1.2: Record is closed as complete within a specific time period post completion of the episode of care/encounter.

-There are three states of the record/document: Open, Closed and in Progress that represent the state of the record.
+There are two states of the record/document - Open and Closed - that represent the state of the record.

-Closed (Complete) Record

-This includes completed, incomplete or cancelled records of the Episode of care/Encounter.

-Complete record (or record completeness) is defined as an element of a legally defensible health record; the health record is not complete until all its parts are assembled and the appropriate documents are authenticated according to medical staff bylaw.

-Completeness is defined as an element of a legally defensible health record; the health record is not complete until all its parts are assembled and the appropriate documents are authenticated according to medical staff bylaw.

-Record completion is defined as the process whereby healthcare professionals are able to access, complete, or authenticate a specific patient’s medical information.

-Cancelled record is defined as record/document that was generated to initiate a procedure (e.g., test orders) though the procedure was never completed (e.g., patient did not show up for lab testing), so the record (test order) was cancelled.
-Specific documentation on the reason why the procedure was not performed and the original /record was cancelled should be generated.
-The end result would be a completed record with a Status of Cancelled. – need to align with Open and Closed terms suggested by Rob)

-Open (Incomplete Record)
+Open Record

+Open record is the document that is created to begin a new function.

-In the paper-based environment incomplete record is defined as lost records that could not be found or record that had not been completed when physician left an organization.
-In the electronic environment these records can be traced as Open records or they could be assigned to have a status of in progress.
-An incomplete record is one where there is an obligation to complete the record before the time has passed.
-The Form Management Committee will make a decision on the processes of completing the record
+In the paper-based environment, Open record can be a synonym to the incomplete record.
+In some cases, incomplete record term was used for a lost record, i.e., the record that could not be found or record that had not been completed when physician left an organization.
+In the electronic environment these records can be traced as Open records.

-– is this a general policy or this is case by case including the incidences when the Committee decides that the record can be closed as incomplete.
+An Open record has to be completed within defined timeframe for a specific function.
+The Form Management Committee defines policies on the processes and timeliness of the record completion, e.g., 30 days for discharge summary for US Joint Commission and Medicare Conditions of Participation.

-Delinquent records are considered an incomplete record.
-Define delinquent
+Delinquent records are considered as Open records.

-Incomplete records policy is defined as a policy that outlines how physicians clinicians are notified of records missing documentation or signatures.
+HIS must support capabilities to notify clinician (1) when the record is open; (2) when the record is outside of the time limits set for a specific function; (3) ready to be signed, i.e., verified by authentication; and (4) when the record is closed.

+The record remains Open until all its parts are assembled and the appropriate documents are authenticated according to organizational policies.

+Record completion is the process defined by the organizational policy.
+This process specifies activities of the authorized personnel to be able to

+open (initiate the new record),

+access existing record to contribute new information

+access existing record to modify/correct existing information and

+close (verify by authentication) a specific component of the record and/or the full record.

-Retraction is defined as the act of correcting information that was inaccurate, invalid, or made in error and preventing its display or hiding the entry or documentation from further view.
-Retraction is more often associated with amendment or addendum than cancelled record.
+In the paper based environment, term Retraction (go back) was used to access the record for correcting information that was inaccurate, invalid, or made in error.
+Retraction is aimed to modify the Open record.
+Audit trail must capture all modifications done to the record.

+The term Retraction is used in HIM to modify existing information in the record through record amendment or addendum, i.e., modification of the original record entry.

+Closed Record

+Closed record is the record that (1) contains all necessary clinical information to substantiate the care rendered, (2) verified by authentication by the authorized clinician, and (3) meets the requirements of the legally defensible health record as defined by organizational policies.

+In some cases, the function can be initiated but not completed.
+For example, the test was ordered but the procedure was never performed because patient did not show up.
+In this case, in the Open record (test order for this procedure) information about the reason why the procedure was not performed must be captured, so the record can be closed.

 HIS must have capabilities to assure the completion of the records by the authorized personnel, as follows:

-generate the list of incomplete records (Open records) for his patients must be available for clinician on a daily basis upon opening the HIS
+generate the list Open records for all patients of a clinician on a daily basis upon opening the HIS

-generate notifications about the record for which the reasonable timeframe as defined by the Form Committee is expiring, so clinician could act upon this notification as follows:
+generate notifications about the record for which the timeframe is expiring, so clinician could act upon this notification as follows:

-close the record supplying appropriate description for the reason of closure of the incomplete record
+close the record supplying appropriate description for the reason of the record closure

 sending reminder

 to the patient via phone, e-mail, etc. to follow-up

+to the ancillary system to follow-up

-providing other explanation why the record cannot be closed and
+providing other explanation why the record cannot be closed at this time and

 other